LostMa-ERC/heurist-api/docs/index.md

 ## ERC-funded project

-This Python package is distributed with the [Creative Commons' Attribution-NonCommercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
+This Python package is distributed with the [Creative Commons' Attribution-ShareAlike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

 It was developed as part of a [project](https://doi.org/10.3030/101117408) funded by the European Research Council.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.